xiyuliu19/Final-Project/README.md

 Tumor Microsatellite Instability classification of a melanoma case

 **RPubs address for publishing the HTML R Notebook: http://rpubs.com/XIYULIU/557451**

+**The four unzipped fastq files are in my trgn sever directory of /scratch/xiyuliu/source**

-**All required files, intermediate files, and outputs are in my trgn sever.
+**All the required reference files, intermediate files, outputs, and python script are in my trgn sever.
 The directory is /home/xiyuliu/TRGN510-Final-Project**
 ***
 ## Description